Diseases

 • Effectiveness of vaccines / Main shortcomings of current vaccines

-Definition of vaccine efficacy may vary based on regional differences in disease manifestation, i.e., subclinical versus clinical; chronic versus acute IMI; heifer versus cow.
+Vaccine administration or efficacy requirements may vary based on regional differences in pathogen prevalence or disease manifestation, e.g., subclinical versus clinical; chronic versus acute IMI; heifer versus cow.
+For small ruminants, to be cost-effective, the vaccine should be very cheap.

 • Regulatory and/or policy challenges to approval